caojinzhou/starter-hugo-academic/content/project/example/index.md

 url_video: ""
 title: Study on the multi-scaled identification of urban dynamic functions based on mobile phone big data
-subtitle: National Natural Science Foundation of China
+subtitle: Study on the multi-scaled identification of urban dynamic functions based on mobile phone big data
 featured: true
 tags:
   - PI